mishudark/eventhus/README.md

 ## Event consumer

-You should liste your `eventbus`, the format of the event allways is the same, only `data` key change in function of your event struct
+You should listen your `eventbus`, the format of the event allways is the same, only `data` key change in function of your event struct

 ```json
 {